FAQs – Hypnotherapy

 To start with, we’ll have weekly sessions.
 After a while, we might extend these to two or three weekly, depending on how you feel.

 Absolutely not.
-We’ll talk things through and you can decide if this route is for you.
+We’ll talk things through and we can both decide if this is the right route for each of us.
+It matters that we are a great fit.

 We work side-by-side, together.
 You’ll know when things feel improved enough for you to discontinue our work together.
 Of course, I will be there to support you as you make your decisions.